barnchri/uBooNE-NuMI-KDAR-From-Dump-Analysis/README.md

 TMVAClassificationApplication*.C - These files test the BDT on each of the samples.

-Plotting_Quantities_As_Function_Of_Cut_Muon_Candidate_Only.C - This file properly normalizes & visualizes the output for the testing samples as a function of BDT score cut.
+Plotting_Quantities_As_Function_Of_Cut_Muon_Candidate_Only.C - This file normalizes & visualizes the output for the testing samples as a function of BDT score cut.